Battle of Kirtipur: Second assault

 Having no hope of taking Kirtipur by force, Shah mounted a blockade in an effort to starve the population into submission.
 The embargo was enforced by putting to death anybody found on the road with salt or cotton.
 But the Newars held out.

 In 1764, Shah ordered his troops to storm the town a second time.
-The Gorkhalis attacked at night under the command of Shah's brother Suruparatna (alternative name: Surpratap).
+The Gorkhalis attacked at night under the command of Shah's brother Surpratap (alternative name: Surpratap).
 The people of Kirtipur beat off the Gorkhalis again, raining stones on the invaders from the town walls.
-In the fighting, Surpratap was struck by an arrow in the eye and blinded.
+In the fighting, Surpratap was struck by an arrow in the eye, losing that eye.

 Third assault

 In 1767, the king of Gorkha sent his army to attack Kirtipur a third time under the command of Surpratap.
 In response, the three kings of Malla Confederacy joined forces and sent their troops to the relief of Kirtipur, but they could not dislodge the Gorkhalis from their positions.
 A noble of Lalitpur named Danuvanta crossed over to Shah's side and treacherously let the Gorkhalis into the town.

 After the surrender of the town, Shah ordered the ears and noses of the inhabitants cut off.
 This incident is reported in eyewitness accounts by Capuchin monks and corroborated in at least two Nepali sources.
 According to historian John Whelpton, the Capuchins had reason to dislike Shah, but it is unlikely that they fabricated the account of this incident.